Matt190209/Automatic-Object-Labeling-Method-in-Panoramic-Images/README.md

 pip install -r requirements_fast/yolo.txt

 4. Run the code:
-python algo.py
+python (Fast/Yolo).py

+It depends on the model you want to specialize in.

-5. Review the generated labels and if necessary, re-execute the code modifying the hyperparameters
+6. Review the generated labels and if necessary, re-execute the code modifying the hyperparameters

 ## Contribution
 If you want to contribute to this project, follow these steps: